Aberdeen woman tells of vicious dog attack - Evening Express

 A good Samaritan came to the 66-year-old’s aid and grabbed the dog – but it got free and Mrs Milne was only saved when a driver stopped her car and pulled her and Brodie in.

-The grandmother suffered leg injuries where the dog scratched her in the attack – which was captured on video – and she was taken to hospital by ambulance days later due to stress brought on by the ordeal.
+The grandmother suffered leg injuries where the dog scratched her in the attack and she was taken to hospital by ambulance days later due to stress brought on by the ordeal.

 Now recovering at home, she today told the Evening Express: “I have never been so terrified.
 I don’t feel safe leaving the house now.”